About the Position

 Expected time commitment: 30 - 40 hours per week

 Length of contract: 12 months minimum, with option to renew.

 Location: Work will be conducted remotely from any location worldwide with an Internet connection.

 Please complete our online application form.

-All applicants should submit two writing samples, including:
+Please submit two writing samples, including:

 - A 500-1000 word argumentative essay or op-ed on a subject of your choice that demonstrates your ability to make a focused argument in a clear, convincing, and accessible way.
 This writing sample is evaluated for evidence of critical thinking and general writing skills.

 - A research paper of up to 10 pages.
 This does not need to have been published, but it should demonstrate an ability to research and analyze a subject in more depth.
 It is recommended, but not required, that the topic of the research paper be relevant to the Project Drawdown's mission.
 Papers utilizing quantitative and qualitative analysis of climate solutions are particularly encouraged.